Descanonge/neba/docs/source/config/usage.rst

    to validate the new value, or do some more advanced things.
 But the value remains tied to the container instance ``c``.

-Here are some of the basic traits types:
+Here are some of the basic trait types:

 +------------------------------+--------------------------------------------------+
 | :class:`~traitlets.Int`,     |                                                  |